 IRS Positions (Technical Advice Memorandums and Private Letter Rulings) The valuation analyst preparing valuations for estate tax purposes must develop and maintain a basic working knowledge of the valuation-related laws, regulations and court decisions and, ideally, work with the client estate's attorney or other professional advisors

 The valuation date of a business interest for estate tax purposes can be either the date of death or an alternate valuation date six months after the date of death ("Alternate Valuation Date"-IRC Section 2032 (a)).
-The Alternate Valuation Date can be selected by the estate of the decedent under certain circumstances, one of which being that the total estate tax due will be less than if the date of death were used.
+The Alternate Valuation Date can be selected by the estate of the decedent under certain circumstances, one of which being that the total estate tax due will be less than if the date of death was used.
 Taxpayers are potentially subject to IRS penalties for the under-valuation of estate assets.
 The penalties under IRC Section 6662 result from asset under-valuation and are calculated as a percentage of the resulting tax underpayment.
 The IRS may waive these penalties if the taxpayer had a reasonable basis for the claimed value.
 A competent appraisal prepared by a qualified appraiser may help the taxpayer demonstrate that a reasonable basis existed, thereby offsetting any penalty.
 Under IRC Section 6701, valuation analysts could be subject to civil penalties for aiding and abetting a tax understatement, and, in some cases, the valuation analyst could be barred from working on future IRS tax proceedings.

 In addition, the IRS Restructuring and Reform Act of 1998 added IRC Section 7491, which enables a taxpayer in certain circumstances to shift the burden of proof for a determined value or valuation issue to the IRS.
 This relief is generally available if a taxpayer provides credible evidence (as defined by the IRS) supporting his tax position or treatment.